genuinetools/audit/README.md

 organizations repos you have permission to view.
 Because nobody has enough RAM in their brain to remember this stuff for 100+ repos.

+Check out [jessfraz/pepper](https://github.com/jessfraz/pepper) for setting all your GitHub repos master branches to be protected.
+Even has settings for organizations and a dry-run flag for the paranoid.

 ## Usage

 ```console